 [Forgive my dearth of Water for the Ages posts.
 I have been studying water and sanitation issues in a sociology program at University of California Santa Cruz.
 I am a teaching assistant and taking courses there.
 Our current student worker contract expired November 2013.
 One of our demands – besides calling for a living-wage, etc. […]

 The second event I tuned to was the Concrete Actions: Advancing the Integration of Gender, Water, Food Security talk.
-The prospect of this seminar was exciting because I had previously grappled with developing a tool for measuring gender equality and empowerment in water and sanitation.
+The theme of this seminar was exciting because I had previously grappled with developing a tool for measuring gender equality and empowerment in water and sanitation.
 And as Hon.
 Bigombe so eloquently said, “If you want […]

 Stunning and breathtaking visual imagery of women from around the world using water for drinking, cleaning, cooking, growing, working, praying, and living.
 This striking video was produced by the International Water Management Institute (IWMI) for International Women’s Day on March 8th.
 The video is posted on their new Gender Topics page.